Wild ginger plant canada

 Canada Wild Ginger

 The flowers are unusual in that they grow at soil level, tucked underneath the plant’s leaves.
-Height: foliage 4-8 inches high; will spread up to 12 inches under ideal conditions.
 The plant is self-fertile.European Wild Ginger is among the best foliage plants for shade.Canadense means “of Canada”, which has led to another common name for the plant: Canada Ginger.Canadian Snakeroot is a deciduous species of Wild Ginger that is native to the woodlands of eastern North America.
 Photo: Jardin botanique de Montréal (Gilles Murray) Botany.Wild-ginger is a relatively short plant, usually staying under 6 to 8 inches high.
+Photography notes: Wild Ginger flowers are always laying right on the ground, and so are very difficult to photograph.European ginger is a shade-loving, glossy, and evergreen species perfect for your collection.
 Colonizing ground covers produce underground stems that spread out horizontally and shallowly, produce roots and then send up new shoots.Long-tailed Ginger, Asarum caudatum Long-tailed Ginger are easy to grow plants that are native to the coastal forests and mountains of western North America.

-Eventually replaces all other species as nothing can grow up through the dense mats of tubers it creates, and the dense leaves block light and smother native plants preventing regeneration.
+This perennial is semi-evergreen so it can lose some of its leaves in winter.
 A part shade to full shade lover, it is best grown in humusy, slightly acidic, moist , well-drained soils.

 Canadian wild ginger